BSc Biological Sciences in Genetics

 Experiential Learning (Research, Projects, Internships etc.)

-Here’s how your experience stands out:
+Here’s what makes your experience unique:

 Progression & Future Opportunities